jgreitemann/avl-tree/README.md

 ## Installation
-Since the `avl_tree` is thoroughly templated, it lives entirely in the `avl_tree.hpp` header.
-You do not need to build it, before you can install it.
-Use
+This project uses CMake.
+To install, create a `build` directory, call `cmake` and `make install`:

+    $ cd avl-tree
+    $ mkdir build
+    $ cmake ..
     $ make install

-to copy the header to an include directory.
 The default install location is `/usr/local/include/`.
 To install e.g. to `~/.local/include/` instead, use

-    $ PREFIX=$HOME/.local make install
+    $ cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local ..

 (Note that the `include` directory is omitted in the prefix.)

 ### Running tests
 This project uses Google's [libgtest](https://github.com/google/googletest) to run various tests.
 If you want to contribute to this project, make sure your modifications pass all the tests before submitting a pull request (or ask for help).
-Make sure gtests headers and the static library are in your compiler's include path and linker's library search path, respectively.
-Or, you can set the `$GTEST_INCLUDE_DIR` and `$GTEST_LIBS` environment variables.
+CMake will automatically clone the `googletest` repository in its build directory, configure and build it.
+To build and run the tests pertaining to `avl-tree`, run

     $ make test

-will compile and run all the tests.